 The Health Promotion Unit of the Irish Department of Health and Children has undertaken much of this work at a national level.
 A folic acid promotional campaign has been in operation since the official recommendations on folic acid came into being in 1993.
-In late 2000 and early 2001, there was a crossborder (between the Departments of Health in the Republic of Ireland and Northern Ireland) initiative promoting periconceptional folic acid.
-This was a media campaign lasting some months with prime-time television and radio advertisements, and also involved daily newspapers.
-At a more local level, health promotion units and public health departments in the regional health boards promote folic acid through a variety of channels, generally on an ongoing basis.
+There are periodic national media campaigns prompting folic acid supplement intake in women of child-bearing age.
 The Health Promotion Unit of the Irish Department of Health has undertaken much of this work at a national level.
+At a more local level, health promotion units and public health departments in the regions promote folic acid through a variety of channels, generally on an on-going basis.
 The 2006 Report of the National Committee on Folic Acid Food Fortification recommended the launch of a National Health Promotion Programme in relation to all aspects of folic acid promotion.
-The details are available in the Report.2 mainly asked about daily folic acid tablet intake, without explicitly asking about vitamin intake.
-The table below shows that since 1998, almost all mothers have heard of folic acid; and by 2002, more than three quarters knew that it could prevent NTD.
-However, less than 25% of women were taking periconceptional folic acid by 1998 and this had not changed by 2002.
+The details are available in the Report.